sensors-inl/StimulHeat-3D-Parts/README.md

 ## Stimulheat - 3D Parts

 The **Stimulheat - 3D Parts** project is part of the **StimulHeat** toolkit and contains all the step files needed to reproduce the device.
-It was developed using Autodesk - Fusion 360.
+All parts were designed using Autodesk - Fusion 360.

 ---